-How-to guide: an introduction to yoni eggs
+How-to guide: an intro to using yoni eggs

 Yoni eggs are a sensual tool that women have used to improve their holistic sexual health for centuries.
 Since ancient times these practices were used for improving physical and spiritual health of a woman.
 When used regularly, crystal yoni eggs are shown to help enhance vaginal health, tone pelvic floor muscles and bring a sense of sacredness to your playtime.
 To read more about this ancient Taoist practice, see our additional articles and work by Dr. Rachel Abrams in The Multi-Orgasmic Woman.